jcetron/jcetron.github.io/cv.md

 Borg, I., Mair, P., **Cetron, J. S.** (2020).
 Methods to identify partitions in MDS data space that correspond to facets in design space. _Manuscript in preparation_.

 Lees, J., **Cetron, J. S.**, Vollberg, M. C., Reggev, N., & Cikara, M. (2020).
-Misperceived Social Norms Drive Noncompliance with COVID-19 Preventative Behaviors. _Manuscript in preparation_.
+Evidence for pluralistic ignorance in perceived social norms of COVID-19 preventative health behaviors, but no evidence it drives noncompliance with such behaviors. _Manuscript in preparation_.

 **Cetron, J. S.**, Hayes, J.C., Connolly, A. C., Diamond, S. G., May, V. V., Haxby, J. V., & Kraemer, D. J. M. (2020).
 Comparing neural and behavioral representations of engineering concept learning for lab-based and computer-based instructional methods. _In progress_.